avantikachittari/Avantika_2025_2/navigation/about.md

 ### Journey through Life

-I lived in 2 different countries.
+I have lived in 2 different countries.
 I like to crochet, bike, and bake in my free time.
 I can speak 3 languages and read and write 2 languages.
 My favorite season is summer.
 My birthday is 07/01/2010.
 I have one younger brother named Aryav who is 5 years younger than me.
 I like to travel to different National Parks.

 <script src="https://utteranc.es/client.js"
         repo="avantikachittari/Avantika_2025_2"